 The agent suggests that cowmen reduce cow numbers to maintain a cash flow A cow-calf operator could cull more cows and retain some calves.
 Then, during the next year, he would have the flexibility of putting the heifers back into his breeding herd if conditions warrant.
-Some consideration also might be given to backgrounding the yearlings for an additional period if costs are not
+Some consideration also might be given to backgrounding the yearlings for an additional period if costs are not excessive.

 The American National Cattlemen's Association advises cattlemen to give close consideration to culling their cow herds.
-Beef cattle specialists with the Extension Service can provide additional information on possible changes in herd management to help remedy the current crises cattlemen are facing.
+Beet cattle and livestock marketing specialists with the Extension Service can provide additional information on possible changes in herd management to help remedy the current crises cattlemen are facing.